Unable to Locate Complete Label

 Maintain Chunks Dog Food receives the Advisor’s lowest rating of 1 star.

-The Maintain Chunks product line includes one dry dog food, claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Maintain Chunks product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Maintain Chunks Dog Food

 Dry Dog Food

 Ingredients: Ground yellow corn, wheat mill run, meat and bone meal, cooked wheat, soybean meal, animal fat (preserved with mixed tocopherols – a source of vitamin E), salt, natural flavor, tomato pomace, potassium chloride, vitamins (choline chloride, vitamin E supplement, calcium pantothenate, vitamin A supplement, vitamin D3 supplement, niacin supplement, biotin, riboflavin supplement, menadione sodium bisulfite complex, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid), minerals (zinc sulfate, iron sulfate, copper sulfate, manganese sulfate, sodium selenite, calcium iodate), vegetable oil, lecithin, citric acid, rosemary extract